buzzn/core/docs/application_architecture.md

 # buzzn architecture

 Note: as with most systems, the buzzn/core architecture is not perfectly consistent.
-What is described here how we implement new features.
-Legacy code is converted when functional changes require it, and when the time allows it.
+Here we describe how we implement new features.
+Legacy code is converted when functional changes require it, and when time allows.

 ### Overview of the typical request flow